How to thread sketch with your sewing machine | Madam Sew

 For the stamen I used a zig-zag stitch to make the dots.

-iron away
+iron away the temporary marks

 After finishing stitching you want to iron away the marks to see the beautiful result of your work.